ArturoDeza/Piranhas/README.md

 # Credits & Citation
-Piranhas Toolkit was mainly written by Arturo Deza, but could not have been started (or finished) without the help and guidance of Emre Akbas, Aditya Jonnalaggada, Miguel Angel Lago, Luke Rosedahl and Miguel Eckstein.
+Piranhas Toolkit was mainly written by Arturo Deza, and Emre Akbas.
 All code was written inside the [VIU-Lab @ UCSB](https://labs.psych.ucsb.edu/eckstein/miguel/index.htm).

 If you found this code useful for your research, please cite:
 ```
 @misc{Deza2016,
-author = {Deza, Arturo and Jonalaggadda, Aditya and Rosedahl, Luke and Lago, Miguel and Abkas, Emre and Eckstein, Miguel},
+author = {Deza, Arturo and Abkas, Emre and Eckstein, Miguel},
 title = {Piranhas Toolkit: Peripheral Architectures for Natural, Hybrid and Artificial Systems}
 year = {2016},
 publisher = {GitHub},